OndrejHome/ansible.ha-cluster-pacemaker/README.md

     cluster_configure_fence_xvm: true
     ```

-  - configure cluster with fence_vmware_soap fencing device ?
+  - configure cluster with fence_vmware_soap/fence_vmware_rest fencing device ?
-    This will install fence_vmware_soap fencing agent and configure it.
+    This will install fence_vmware_soap/fence_vmware_rest fencing agent and configure it.
 When this is enabled you
     have to specify 3 additional variables with information on accessing the vCenter.
     NOTE: You also need to define 'vm_name' in the inventory for each cluster node specifying the name or UUID of VM
-    as seen on the hypervisor or in the output of `fence_vmware_soap -o list` command.
+    as seen on the hypervisor or in the output of `fence_vmware_soap -o list`/`fence_vmware_rest` command.
     ```
     cluster_configure_fence_vmware_soap: false
+    cluster_configure_fence_vmware_rest: false
     fence_vmware_ipaddr: ''
     fence_vmware_login: ''
     fence_vmware_passwd: ''
     ```
-    You can optionally change the additional attributes passed to fence_vmware_soap using the variable `fence_vmware_options`.
+    You can optionally change the additional attributes passed to fence_vmware_soap/fence_vmware_rest using the variable `fence_vmware_options`.
     By default this variable enables encryption but disables validation of certificates.
     ```
     fence_vmware_options: 'ssl="1" ssl_insecure="1"'
     ```
+    NOTE: Only one of fence_vmware_soap/fence_vmware_rest can be configured as stonith devices share same name.

   - configure cluster with fence_kdump fencing device ?
     This starts kdump service and defines the fence_kdump stonith devices.